 Enhance and improve how your campaign responds

 Once you have a larger international expansion strategy in place, you’ll need to reflect that within Google Ads.
 Start with what’s already working.
 Although no two markets are the same, replicating your home campaign structure and tactics can help you gauge how new markets respond comparatively.
 But user value, competition and costs of goods sold can all vary, so take this into account when setting performance targets.
 Regularly test so you’re ready to change course as performance dictates (see 'Automation' below).
 And remember, while it’s good to keep a stable goal, it’s fine to revise your performance targets in response to results.

 Even if your naming feels simple as you expand to one or two countries, it gets trickier the more you expand.
 So, across campaigns, ad groups and labels, use a consistent naming system.
 Come up with standard abbreviations and inclusions in names.
 Things like country, language and targeting method should be in your labels wherever possible.

 The more you expand, the more you and your team need to manage.
 Google automated tools can also help.
-A consistently organised account will also help you take better advantage of tools like these as, once you put the framework in place, many day-to-day optimisations are taken off your plate.
+A consistently organized account will also help you take better advantage of tools like these as, once you put the framework in place, many day-to-day optimizations are taken off your plate.

 - Automated bidding gives better, more informed bids and time-saving.

-- Ad customisers adapt your text ads to what someone is searching for, on which device, in which location, or even the date, time of day, or day of the week.
+- Ad customizers adapt your text ads to what someone is searching for, on which device, in which location, or even the date, time of day or day of the week.
 They can insert a price, the time left before a sale ends, and any other text that you define.

 Automation can help you test new markets.
 Testing is key to see what best works in your new market.
 Again, Google has automated tools to help.